Lobster Pop-Up

 wave

-The New England Aquarium’s BalanceBlue Lab, in partnership with Red’s Best Seafood, is proud to present this responsibly caught lobster pop-up.
+The New England Aquarium’s BalanceBlue Lab is proud to present a pop-up featuring responsibly caught lobster.

-All of Massachusetts waters are typically closed to lobster fishing from February 1 until early May.
-That's when North Atlantic right whales are in our area—including new moms and calves—and are most at risk of fishing gear entanglements.
+Nearly all of Massachusetts waters are typically closed to lobster trap fishing from February 1 until early May.
+That's when North Atlantic right whales are in our area feeding in large numbers, putting a big percentage of the population at risk of entanglement.
 With fewer than 380 right whales remaining, protecting them is critical for the species' survival.

 How Was This Lobster Caught?

-This lobster was caught in Cohasset Harbor by fishers using on-demand gear, which eliminates buoy lines in the water column that pose an entanglement hazard to right whales.
-Because this gear is safer for the whales, fishers like Mike Lane can use it during the time of year when lobster fishing is typically closed, and we can enjoy fresh-caught Massachusetts lobster in spring!
+The lobster we’re serving was caught in Cohasset Harbor using on-demand gear, which eliminates persistent buoy lines in the water column that pose an entanglement hazard to right whales and other marine animals.
+Because this gear is safer for the whales, fishers can use it during a time of year when lobster trap fishing is typically closed.

 How Does On-Demand Gear Work?